 The degree to which the application:

-• Proposes intervention studies and discusses how these studies will address physical health outcomes in ASD/DD populations.
+Proposes intervention studies and how these studies will address developmental behavioral health outcomes in ASD/DD populations.
+Applications not proposing intervention studies will not receive points for this NOFO review criteria subsection.

 Other Response Areas (10 points)